tensorflow/community/rfcs/20191017-tfx-standardized-inputs.md

 is the unified in-memory representation, and **tf.Data** is the unified I/O abstraction.

-StructuredTensor is equally powerful as Arrow’s StructArray so it’s able to represent all our logical representations.
+StructuredTensor is almost equally powerful as Arrow’s StructArray, except that it cannot encode null values (i.e. a missing value cannot be distinguished from a null value).
+The discussion below assumes we extend StructuredTensor so that nulls can be encoded.

 Because StructuredTensor is a CompositeTensor, we could imagine that I/O + parsing of a logical data format in a physical storage format is handled by a